 Unlike many other visas, the H-1B visa enables its recipients to be open about their intentions to ultimately apply for a green card.
 It is a so-called "dual-intent" visa.
 (With many other visas, if the immigration authorities discover that you actually plan to seek a green card after entering the United States, they'll deny you the visa.)
 In fact, many H-1B visa holders end up having their H-1B employer sponsor them for a green card after a few years.

 Contrary to popular belief, not all H-1B visa sponsors cover all the application and processing fees for you.
-Although your employer is likely to pay for the initial petition that it files on your behalf, realize that you'll be expected, at your consular interview, to come up with a processing fee of upwards of $150.
-(For the latest fees, check the Fees for Visa Services page of the U.S. State Department's website.)
+Although your employer is likely to pay for the initial petition that it files on your behalf, realize that you'll be expected, at your consular interview, to come up with a processing fee of upwards of $190.
+(For the latest fees, check the Fees for Visa Services age of the U.S. State Department's website.)

 Applying for an H-1B requires careful attention to application procedures, and any delays can ruin your chances, because the government may run out of visas entirely during the year in which you apply.
-Only a limited number of H-1B visas are made available each year -- the total is 85,000, and some of these are set aside for particular types of workers, or people from selected countries.
+Only a limited number of H-1B visas are made available each year.
+The total is 85,000, and some of these are set aside for particular types of workers, or people from selected countries.

-Ask your potential sponsor (employer) whether its lawyer will help you obtain these visas as well, and whether it will cover the processing costs for your dependents.
+Ask your potential sponsor (employer) whether its lawyer will help you obtain these dependent visas as well, and whether it will cover the processing costs for your dependents.

 Ask how much you'll be making as well as the frequency of paychecks.
 Realize that, in order to obtain a visa for you, the employer must prove to the U.S. government that it will be paying you at least the prevailing wage that is paid for your type of job in the same geographic area.

 In addition, many U.S. companies provide medical, vision, and dental insurance benefits to their employees.
 You will want to ask what benefits are offered, given that paying for medical care on your own can be extremely expensive.